1hue/GodotTexture3DVisualizer/README.md

 ## Compatibility

-Tested using:
+Tested with:

 - Vulkan API
 - Compatibility mode
+- Godot v4.5
-- Godot 4.5
+- Godot v4.4

 The wireframe (cube outline) used for the demo works in Mobile/Forward+ only.